Jack McVeigh

 Adelaide then focused on rebuilding their frontcourt.
 On 6 May 2020, five-time club MVP Daniel Johnson signed a new three-year deal, and Isaac Humphries, the 2018 NBL Rookie of the Year, returned from a stint in the NBA on a two-year contract.
 The team also brought in 25-year-old Keanu Pinder, who had been playing in Europe, on a one-year deal.
 To further bolster the roster, former Hawk Sunday Dech joined the 36ers on a three-year deal, and the team completed their import signings by bringing in experienced guard Donald Sloan and forward Tony Crocker.

 The season began with a tough 65-89 loss against Melbourne, with coach Henry opting to start the young duo of Giddey (18 years) and Humphries (23 years).
 This led to a lineup change for the second game, where Sloan replaced Giddey at point guard, and Pinder swapped roles with Humphries.
-These adjustments paid off, as Adelaide defeated South East Melbourne 116-108, with Humphries delivering a standout performance off the bench (25 points, 12 rebounds, 3 assists, and 3 blocks), earning him NBL Player of the Week honors.
+These adjustments paid off, as Adelaide defeated South East Melbourne 116-108, with Humphries delivering a standout performance off the bench (25 points, 12 rebounds, 3 assists, and 3 blocks), earning him NBL Player of the Week honours.

 However, the early season also saw a setback for Giddey, who suffered a nasty fall during a dunk attempt, leading him to miss the next game on medical advice.
 Sloan returned to the starting lineup for a rematch against South East Melbourne, but Adelaide lost the game, prompting Sloan to be benched in favor of Giddey for the rest of the season.
 Despite Sloan scoring a season-high 20 points off the bench, his dissatisfaction with the role saw him granted a mutual release shortly after.